catherinecsun/catherinecsun/README.md

 👋 Hi, I’m @catherinecsun!
-I am a senior quantititive ecologist/data scientist with the Zambian Carnivore Programme!I'm based in Zambia, but originally hail from the east coast of the US.
+I am a quantititive ecologist/data scientist with the Zambian Carnivore Programme!
+I'm based in Zambia, but originally hail from the east coast of the US.
 I've also spent time on the west coast in Canada.
 I analyse camera trap, transect, and demographic data to understand the population status and trends of wildlife that we are trying to conserve.
 I also enjoy putting on my hiking shoes and doing field work!

 👀 I’m interested in data viz, linear models, Bayesian approaches, AI, new statistical analyses, and of course, applications to wildlife conservation :)